 As a school we aim to provide an inclusive education for all pupils, where they can learn and develop the skills necessary for the wider world.
-Pupils access small class sizes and high staff to pupil ratios, enabling personalised support.
-Pupils may also access a number of interventions, both therapeutic and academic.
+Pupils access small class sizes up to a maximum of 8 pupils and high staff to pupil ratios 1 teacher and 2 additional adults for 8 pupils, enabling highly adaptive support.
+Pupils may also access a number of targeted and specialist interventions, both therapeutic and academic.